barbarer/py4e-int/_sources/network/beautifulSoup.rst

 the data you need from an HTML or XML page.

-We will use the ``requests`` library to get a response object from a URL, create a ``BeautifulSoup`` object from the HTML content in the response, then print the first paragraph from the site.
+We will use the ``requests`` library to get a response object from a URL, create a ``BeautifulSoup`` object from the HTML content in the response, use ``find`` to find the first paragraph tag, and then print the first paragraph tag.

 .. activecode:: bs_get_print_first_para
     :language: python3